-Figure 2: Floristic diversity of the anthropogenic plant communities of the Iberian Atlantic ecoregion.
+Figure 2: Floristic diversity of the anthropogenic plant communities of the Iberian Atlantic territories.
 Biplots produced by Principal Component Analysis (PCA) with Hellinger transformation.
 PCAs were conducted for the whole vegetation (A) and for specific subsets (B-F).
 Colors indicate the vegetation class.